ThierryHFR/libmfp2-canon/README.md

 # STATE

-Tested with sane 1.0.25 and 1.0.32 (may not work for lower versions) In Platen, the backend recognizes CARD, L_L, L_P, 4X6_L, 4X6_P, HAGAKI_L, HAGAKI_P, 2L_L, 2L_P, A5, B5, A4 and LETTER formats.
+Tested with sane 1.0.25 and 1.0.32 (may not work for lower versions)<br>
+In Platen, the backend recognizes CARD, L_L, L_P, 4X6_L, 4X6_P, HAGAKI_L, HAGAKI_P, 2L_L, 2L_P, A5, B5, A4 and LETTER formats.
-In ADF, the backend recognizes A4 and LETTER formats.
+In ADF, the backend recognizes A4 and LETTER formats.<br>
-The scan works in color or in gray map.
+The scan works in color or in gray map.<br>
-The options are not well handled, so they might not work.
+The options are not well handled, so they might not work.<br>
-The color option allow to chose between color or graymap modes.
+The color option allow to chose between color or graymap modes.<br>
-The resolution option allow to have a 75, 150, 300 or 600 quality for the output.
+The resolution option allow to have a 75, 150, 300 or 600 quality for the output.<br>
 The source option allow to chose between Platen, ADF and ADF Duplex, i don't have a means of detection, so it depends on the hardware.

 # KNOWN PROBLEMS